-This packet contains, as far as could be found, all statements issued by members of the First Presidency and official publications of the Church of Jesus Christ of Latter-day Saints on the subject of the hill Cumorah and the geography of the Book of Mormon.
+This packet contains, as far as could be found, all statements issued by members of the First Presidency (starting with Joseph Smith and Oliver Cowdery), members of the Quorum of the Twelve Apostles, and official publications of the Church of Jesus Christ of Latter-day Saints on the subject of the hill Cumorah and the geography of the Book of Mormon.

 These statements evince a sharp distinction between two separate but related teachings by Church leaders that have often been commingled or conflated; i.e.,

 1. The Hill Cumorah of Mormon 6:6 is in western New York, near Palmyra.

 2. We don’t know where the other events of the Book of Mormon took place, but there are many possibilities.

 1. September 1823 – Moroni, as told by Joseph Smith to his mother Lucy Mack Smith

 Now Joseph beware <or> when you go to get the plates your mind will be filld with darkness and all man[n]er of evil will rush into your mind.
 To <prevent> you from keeping the commandments of God <that you may not suceced in doing his work> and you must tell your father of this for he will believe every word you say the record is on a side hill on the Hill of Cumorah 3 miles from this place remove the Grass and moss and you will find a large flat stone pry that up and you will find the record under it laying on 4 pillars <of cement>— then the angel left him